 A project’s Construction Readiness Score is a single unified metric that is expressed as a percentage.
 It is the sum of all readiness factor weights and provides a standardized measure of construction readiness.
 Depending on the score, a project is considered to be “not ready”, “borderline”, or “ready”.
 This standardized scoring can be used to track construction readiness progress over time, or to monitor and compare the readiness of projects across a portfolio of projects or program.
 For any low scoring categories, as shown in the Readiness Chart below, the project team is provided with recommended best practices from CII to help address the gaps.

-If your organization could benefit from a more structured construction readiness process, you can learn more by downloading our white paper – Introduction to the Construction Readiness Assessment.
+If your organization could benefit from a more structured construction readiness process, you can learn more by downloading our white paper – Introduction to the Construction Readiness Assessment or by visiting our “What is the Construction Readiness Assessment” webpage.
 Valency is a CII Registered Provider with advisors to provide support in implementation and training for the Construction Readiness Assessment.

 Stay tuned for future posts on implementation strategies for the Construction Readiness Assessment.